kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 The third point revolved around the sermon.
 During the interrogation, Kees was asked whether the "current temptation of power" could also be found in National Socialism[^nazism].

+[^nazism]: National Socialism is the formal name for [Nazism](https://en.wikipedia.org/wiki/Nazism)

 Kees said there were many possibilities - the temptation of power could lie in National Socialism, although it also appeared in other forms as well.

-In Amersfoort, Sietsma learned from the transcripts that it was this statement that was held against him, and this was why he would be sent to the concentration camp.
+In Amersfoort, Kees learned from the transcripts that it was this statement that was held against him, and this was why he would be sent to the concentration camp.
 But this was yet to come.

 From the "Euterpestraat"[^Euterpestraat], Kees was transferred to a detention centre on Weteringschans, and was locked in a cell containing Rev. M. Hinloopen and Rev. H. Vogel.
 One of the first signs of life his wife received was a scribble on the label of his laundry package, which read "Acts 5:41."